margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## The People Behind the Work ##
-There's someone, there are people behind the gas station, and they have thoughts and a story, and a culture.
+There's someone, there are people behind the gas station, and they have thoughts and a story, and a culture. <br>

-There's someone, there are people behind the coffee brewing, and they have thoughts and a story, and a culture.
+There's someone, there are people behind the coffee brewing, and they have thoughts and a story, and a culture. <br>

-There's someone, there are people behind the fastfood window, and they have thoughts and a story, and a culture.
+There's someone, there are people behind the fastfood window, and they have thoughts and a story, and a culture. <br>

-There's someone, there are people behind the telemarketing, and they have thoughts and a story, and a culture.
+There's someone, there are people behind the telemarketing, and they have thoughts and a story, and a culture. <br>

-There's someone, there are people behind the nursing, and they have thoughts and a story, and a culture.
+There's someone, there are people behind the nursing, and they have thoughts and a story, and a culture. <br>

-There's someone, there are people in front of the chalkboard or the dry erase board, and they have thoughts and a story, and a culture.
+There's someone, there are people in front of the chalkboard or the dry erase board, and they have thoughts and a story, and a culture. <br>

-There's someone, there are people on the other side of the computer screen, and they have thoughts and a story, and a culture.
+There's someone, there are people on the other side of the computer screen, and they have thoughts and a story, and a culture. <br>

-There's someone, there are people behind the cash register, and they have thoughts and a story, and a culture.
+There's someone, there are people behind the cash register, and they have thoughts and a story, and a culture. <br>

-There's someone, there are people driving the taxis, the Ubers, and the Lyfts, and they have thoughts and a story, and a culture.
+There's someone, there are people driving the taxis, the Ubers, and the Lyfts, and they have thoughts and a story, and a culture. <br>

-There's someone, there are people sweeping and mopping the floors, and they have thoughts and a story, and a culture.
+There's someone, there are people sweeping and mopping the floors, and they have thoughts and a story, and a culture. <br>

-There's someone, there are people behind the books in the bookstore.
+There's someone, there are people behind the books in the bookstore. <br>

-There's someone, there are people behind the airplanes flying.
+There's someone, there are people behind the airplanes flying. <br>

-There's someone, there are people behind the music.
+There's someone, there are people behind the music. <br>

-There's someone, there are people behind the trash cans.
+There's someone, there are people behind the trash cans. <br>

-There's someone, there are people behind the post office.
+There's someone, there are people behind the post office. <br>

-There's someone, there are people behind the work in churches.
+There's someone, there are people behind the work in churches. <br>

-There's someone, there are people behind the artwork.
+There's someone, there are people behind the artwork. <br>

-There's someone, there are people behind the psych ward.
+There's someone, there are people behind the psych ward. <br>

-There's someone, there are people behind the bank accounts.
+There's someone, there are people behind the bank accounts. <br>

-There's someone, there are people behind the homes.
+There's someone, there are people behind the homes. <br>

-There's someone, there are people behind the data.
+There's someone, there are people behind the data. <br>

-There's someone, there are people behind the medicine.
+There's someone, there are people behind the medicine. <br>

-There's someone, there are people behind the litter, the trash on the street, and they have good lives to live.
+There's someone, there are people behind the litter, the trash on the street, and they have good lives to live. <br>
 There are people behind the word *Queen* on the advertisement.
-All of humanity, 7.2 billion someones, lots of people walking in the shopping mall, lots of people walking on Earth are behind the word *Queen* on the advertisement.
+All of humanity, 7.2 billion someones, lots of people walking in the shopping mall, lots of people walking on Earth are behind the word *Queen* on the advertisement. <br>

-There's someone there, there are people there behind the construction of the building.
+There's someone there, there are people there behind the construction of the building. <br>

-There's someone there, there are people there behind the washed clothes.
+There's someone there, there are people there behind the washed clothes. <br>

-There's someone there, there are people there behind the cleaned towels.
+There's someone there, there are people there behind the cleaned towels. <br>

-There's someone behind, there are people behind the painting.
+There's someone behind, there are people behind the painting. <br>

-There's someone behind, there are people behind the laundry.
+There's someone behind, there are people behind the laundry. <br>

-There's someone behind, there are people behind the songs.
+There's someone behind, there are people behind the songs. <br>

-There's someone behind, there are people behind the food.

-There's someone behind, there are people behind the clothes.
+There's someone behind, there are people behind the food. <br> There's someone behind, there are people behind the clothes. <br>

 <br>